Lithium Junior Miner News For The Month Of November 2020

 For a summary of the latest lithium market news and the "major" lithium company's news, investors can read my "Lithium Miners News For The Month Of November 2020" article.
 Highlights include:

 - Wood Mackenzie - Electrification is front and centre in the energy transition.
 Lithium demand to increase by 600% by 2040.
-The big five transition metals are copper, aluminium, nickel, cobalt and lithium.
+The big five transition metals are copper, aluminium, nickel, cobalt, and lithium.

 - A dash of potassium could help make long-lasting and safer lithium metal electric car batteries.